 - Automatic asset allocation and rebalancing.
 As you get closer to retirement, the fund manager gradually shifts the fund’s investment mix from higher-risk investments to lower-risk investments.

 The Vanguard Target Retirement funds are the automatic (default) investment for any newly eligible faculty and staff member who makes no other investment choice for University retirement plan contributions or for a TDA or 457(b) account.
-If you make no choice, you will be defaulted into a Vanguard Target Fund closest to the year you turn 65.
-You can learn more in this brief presentation: Vanguard Target Retirement Funds.
+If you make no choice, you will be defaulted into a Vanguard Target Retirement Fund closest to the year you turn 65.

-You can also create your own mix of investments by choosing from the plans’ menu of low-fee investment options based on your long-term savings goals.
+You can also create your own mix of investments by choosing from the plans’ selection of low-fee core fund investment options based on your long-term savings goals.

-You can choose core funds in four different asset classes – money market, bonds, U.S. stocks, and international stocks – which can be combined to create varying degrees of potential risk and return.
+You can choose core funds in different asset classes – money market, bonds, U.S. stocks (including a social index stock option), treasury inflation protected security (TIPS) fund and international stocks – which can be combined to create a diversified portfolio with varying degrees of potential risk and return, depending on your selections.

-In addition to the core funds, you can choose three annuity funds from TIAA-CREF:
+In addition to the core funds, you can choose three annuity funds from TIAA:

 - TIAA Traditional Account

-You can also access thousands of additional mutual funds through brokerage accounts with Fidelity and Vanguard.
+You can also access thousands of additional mutual funds through the TIAA self-directed brokerage account.
 This option is for savvy, “hands-on” investors who are comfortable researching and selecting their own investments and managing their portfolios.
-Contact Fidelity or Vanguard directly to set up a brokerage account.
+Contact TIAA directly to set up a brokerage account.
 (This option is not available for the 457(b) plan.)
+Please note: Harvard neither selects nor monitors investment funds available through the brokerage account and TIAA doesn’t offer investment advice for brokerage accounts.

 How to select your investments